 The breakfast is quite extensive, and all the dishes are brought more or less at once, instead of having them served as different courses.
 My breakfast consists of

-Coffee and orange juice
+coffee and orange juice

-A small bowl of grapefruit and orange.
+fruit: a small bowl of grapefruit and orange

 Everything tastes excellent and the presentation of the hot meal, which is served with the lid still on the dish, is just so elegant.